ICNHodler/docs/DAAs/TEA.md

 # Third Eye Array (TEA)
 TEA is a [Digital Asset Array](../Digital-Asset-Arrays.md) managed by Dan Verowski, a technology advisor and analyst who has worked as part of aeternity's core team, and is a co-founder of the European Blockchain Federation.
-TEA currently contains 11 assets structured in a tripartite array of long, medium and short term positions, with a focus on long-term sustainability for stakeholders.
+TEA is structured in a tripartite array of long, medium and short term positions, with a focus on long-term sustainability for stakeholders.
 Annual management fee is 3.1%.

 # DAA Strategy
 > The Third Eye Array (TEA) is for everyone who longs to leave this world a better place.
 Assets from projects with unsustainable ideas, malicious motivations, or relationships with institutions clamoring for central control have no place in our array.